vinumeris/updatefx/README.md

 How to use: Step 2
 ------------------

-You will need to specify a set of Bitcoin secp256k1 public keys used for signing updates.
+You will need to specify a set of secp256k1 elliptic curve public keys used for signing updates.
 This is NOT the same as the usual Java JAR signing infrastructure.
 Don't worry about this if you don't already have such a key, a tool called UFXPrepare will create one for you later.
 For now, just create a `static final List<ECPoint>` (ECPoint comes from Bouncy Castle) and use `Crypto.decode()` with an empty argument list.
-We'll add our key here later.
+We'll add our key here in a bit.

 Choose a base URL from which updates will be served.
 For local testing, you can just use a local web server.
 If you have Python installed (MacOS X has this out of the box), you can just create a directory and run